Roshan13046/MathsQuizGame/README.md

 ● Developed as an entertainment platform for KIDS/Students ● Architected using CSS, JavaScript, JQuery UI, Local Storage.
 ● Developed for students, KIDS for entertaining children while playing Maths Quizzes, etc.
+● This game increase the mathematical quiz solving ability of students and can be used to teach tables by making fun etc.

 # Functionalitites of App: